SomeDebris/debris_scouter/README.md

 ## Goals

-Create an easy way to record match data while I watch robots compete.
+Create an easy way to record match data while I watch FRC matches.
 I want it
 to:
-- be simple to use without looking at the screen
+- be simple enough to use effectively without looking at the screen during a match
 - tell me exactly what its doing
 - never lose data
 - be able to undo mistakes